 Tidy Cat Litter Boxes – Turn Sideways for nesting boxes.

 I saw this on Maybe Someday Farms it is brilliant!

 Say what?
 I know.
 I’m going to use mine now.

 Photo Credit: http://thecitychicken.com/hhotm.html

-Use egg carton for food tray.
-This works perfect for chicks.
+Use egg carton for a food tray.
+This works perfectly for chicks.
 As they get older they will step on it and knock it over but for chicks no need to get a special feeder for the young ones.

 5 Gallon Buckets

 Try 5 Gallon buckets for nesting boxes- didn’t work so great for us but I know it does for others.
 We had ours stacked in a pyramid.
 I didn’t care for it with all the poop all on top of it and the girls didn’t take a liking to it.
 It must work for some because there are plenty of them on Pinterest.

 Use an old tire for dust bath or any old big planter filled they will use! ( Mine have started doing that now instead of my gardens)

 Hang a suet cage and fill with veggies from the garden to keep your chickens entertained if they are enclosed.